david-cattermole/mayaMatchMoveSolver/BUILD.md

 An overview of compiling is:

-1. Download and compile third-party projects.
+1. Download mayaMatchMoveSolver project from GitHub.
+2. Unzip the source code into a directory.
+3. Open a command line or terminal and navigate to the unzipped files.
-2. Compile mmSolver.
+2. Run the provided build script to compile mmSolver.
-3. Copy 3DEqualizer python scripts into `.3dequalizer` user directory.

 Below lists all the commands run in an example session, following the above sections.